Home

 Assertiveness Training in Addiction

 Assertiveness training is recommended for all sorts of people with all different life skill levels.
-But, assertiveness lessons are particularly useful for the recovering addiction.
+But, assertiveness training is particularly useful for the recovering addiction.

 Assertiveness Training

-Assertiveness can be a helpful tool for people who are just starting their journey down the recovery path from addiction and are struggling with various levels of denial and have a difficult time claiming accountability for their actions.
+Assertiveness training can help tool for people who are just starting their journey down the recovery path from addiction and are struggling with various levels of denial and have a difficult time claiming accountability for their actions.

 According to a survey in Counselor Magazine, those who had undergone recovery through a drug and alcohol rehab center were asked what treatment the center offered benefited them most.
 Out of all of the different treatment methods used, assertiveness training was named the one that was the most beneficial.

-What most people who have been through training and practice the techniques find, however, is a quiet confidence, a sense of empowerment, a new found clarity and a lessening of stress in general.
-And, to most of those who achieve these new life skills, assertiveness is worth its weight in gold.
-You Got That?!
+What most people who have been through assertiveness training and practice the techniques find, however, is a quite confidence, a sense of empowerment, a new found clarity and a lessening of stress in general.
+And, to most of those who achieve these new life skills, assertiveness training is worth its weight in gold.